Blue Bayou: Use in other media

-Jacques Cousteau included an abridged version of the song during a "River Explorations" episode which details environmental changes on the Mississippi River.
+Jacques Cousteau included an abridged version of the song during a "River Explorations" episode, which details environmental changes on the Mississippi River.

 This song has also been used in the Netflix digital series, Stranger Things (Season 2, Episode 6).
+A French language version of the song entitled "Tu n'es plus là" was released in 1963 by French rock and roll singer Dick Rivers.

 Linda Ronstadt version

 Background

 Linda Ronstadt took the song to #3 on the Billboard Hot 100 in late 1977, where it held for four weeks, as well as #2 Country and #3 Easy Listening.
 It also reached #2, holding there for four weeks, on the Cash Box Top 100 chart.

 The single was RIAA certified Gold (for sales of over 1 million US copies) in January 1978.
 It was the first of Ronstadt's three Gold singles.
 Don Henley of the Eagles sang backup on the recording.
 "Blue Bayou" was later certified Platinum (for over 2 million copies sold in the United States).
-It was a worldwide smash, charting in countries such as Australia, Canada, New Zealand, the United Kingdom, and specially in Mexico, where it topped the singles charts.
+It was a worldwide smash, charting in countries such as Australia, Canada, New Zealand, the United Kingdom, and Mexico, where it topped the singles charts.

 Ronstadt's version was nominated for the Grammy Award for Record of the Year and for Best Female Pop Vocal Performance.

-Ronstadt also recorded a Spanish-language version of the song, titled "Lago Azul (Blue Bayou)", which was released in 1978 on the single Asylum E-45464, backed by "Lo Siento Mi Vida", a previously released Spanish song that Ronstadt herself co-wrote.
+Ronstadt also recorded a Spanish-language version of the song (translated by her father, Gilbert Ronstadt), titled "Lago Azul (Blue Bayou)", which was released in 1978 on the single Asylum E-45464, backed by "Lo Siento Mi Vida", a previously released Spanish song that Ronstadt herself co-wrote.
 This version has never been included on any reissues of Simple Dreams.